streamlit/streamlit/docs/troubleshooting/clean-install.md

    streamlit run myfile.py
    ```

-## Install Streamlit on macOS/Linux
+## Install Streamlit on MacOS/Linux

-Streamlit's officially-supported environment manager for macOS and Linux is [Pipenv](https://pypi.org/project/pipenv/).
+Streamlit's officially-supported environment manager for MacOS and Linux is [Pipenv](https://pypi.org/project/pipenv/).
 See instructions on how to install and use it below.

 ### Install Pipenv

 1. Install `pip`.

-   On a macOS:
+   On a MacOS:

    ```sh
    sudo easy_install pip